-A perfect example is the Southern Sudan Beverages Ltd which was a pioneering investment in South Sudan owned by the SAB Miller Group.
+A perfect example is the Southern Sudan Beverages Ltd which was a pioneering investment in South Sudan owed by SABMiller Group.
 The firm was established in 2009 and later went out of business in 2016 (Brewver, 2009).
-The pioneering firm which was at the time the pride and joy of South Sudan was unable to survive the 20 month civil war in South Sudan which killed more than 10 000 people and further forced 2 million from their homes and left 4,6 million people with severe food insecurity (Jones, 2015).
+The pioneering firm which was at the time, the pride and joy of South Sudan was unable to survive the 20 month civil war in South Sudan which killed more than 10 000 people and further forced 2 million from their homes and left 4,6 million people with severe food insecurity (Jones, 2015).

-The South Sudan brewery experienced shortages of fuel, raw material and foreign currency.
-It lacked financing and lacked domestic inputs as the banking sector in South Sudan was underdeveloped and the local agricultural and industrial development was weak.
-This resulted in the majority of the inputs such as maize, malt, bottles and bottle tops being imported from neighbouring countries (Jones, 2015).
+The South Sudan brewery experienced shortages of fuel, raw materials and foreign currency.
+It lacked financing and domestic inputs as the banking sector in South Sudan was underdeveloped and the local agricultural and industrial development was weak.
+This resulted in majority of the inputs such as maize, malt, bottles and bottle tops being imported from neighbouring countries (Jones, 2015).